Sustainability assessment using multimodal AI agents: Competing Interests Statement

-\bmhead{Competing interests} S.P. is an employee of Google LLC.
+S.P. is an employee of Google LLC.
 V.I. is an employee of Amazon.com.
-Z.Z., A.M., Y.M., F.H., Z.E., T.C., G.D.A, and A.S. declare no competing interests.
+Z.Z., Y.M., F.H., Z.E., S.P., A.S., and V.I. are inventors on a US provisional patent application (63/853,996) submitted by the University of Washington, which is related to this work.
+A.M., T.C., and G.D.A declare no competing interests.